The Perfect 4 Weeks Australia Road Trip Itinerary

 After we left Coober Pedy, we turned off from Stuart Highway to Lasseter Highway and were heading directly to the Red Center.
 We accommodated ourselves in a campground in Yulara and were ready to see one of several unforgettable sunsets in Kata - Tjuta National Park for the first time.

 The other two days we followed the same schedule.
-Get up early in the morning to watch the sunrise, do some walk during the day and in the evening make sure we are on time on the viewing platform to catch sunsets.
+Get up early in the morning to watch the sunrise, do some hiking during the day and in the evening make sure we are on time on the viewing platform to catch sunsets.
+These are our favorite places we’ve visited in Kata - Tjuta National Park.

 DAY 15: WATTARKA NATIONAL PARK